UniqueNetwork/XC-NFT-standard/immutable-xc-nft-standard.md

                 weight_limit: WeightLimit::Unlimited,
             },

-            // The `TransferReserveAsset` will modify the `owner` of the NFT in the Staging Area
+            // The `TransferReserveAsset` will modify the `owner` of the NFT in the Staging Area of the reserve chain
             // and send the message to Chain B.
             TransferReserveAsset {
                 assets: vec![